-to reject or challenge (a judge or juror) as disqualified to act, especially because of interest or bias.
+to reject or challenge (a judge, juror, or attorney) as disqualified to act in a particular case, especially because of potential conflict of interest or bias.

-- to withdraw from a position of judging so as to avoid any semblance of partiality or bias.
+to withdraw from any position of judging or decision-making so as to avoid a semblance of personal interest or bias.

 Doing so makes it unnecessary for judges to decide themselves whether to recuse.